 The tiny little church at Llancillo, vested with us in 2007, is probably the most difficult of all our buildings to find - but the search is worth it.
-And you will be able to get in.
-The key hangs in the porch but the door is only locked to keep out the sheep.
-Do remember to lock it up when you go and return the key to its hook.

 Its name sounds Welsh but it lies on the English side of what is classic Border country.
 The mound of a long lost Castle is in view from it.
 The fabric is mostly medieval but like the preaching cross in the churchyard, where only the plinth is original, it was rescued initially, and repaired, a century ago.
 The parish was transferred from the jurisdiction of St David's to that of Hereford in 1852, and the dedication is to St Peter, with an apparent alternative dedication to St Tyssillio.

-Inside the Church – the oldest bell in Herefordshire?
+Inside the church - the oldest bell in Herefordshire?